Tony Coe: Career

 Born in Canterbury, Kent, England, Coe started out on clarinet and was self-taught on tenor saxophone.
 At just 15 years of age in 1949 he played in his school's (Simon Langton Grammar School for Boys) trad band and two years later, aged 17, became a full professional with Joe Daniels.
 In 1953, aged 18, he joined the army where he played clarinet in the Military band and saxophone with the unit Dance Band.
 After demob in 1955 he spent some time in France with the Micky Bryan Band (Micky on piano, Gerry Salisbury (valve trombone), Harry Bryan (trumpet), Lennie Hastings on drums, and Coe on clarinet), before rejoining Joe Daniels.
 In 1957 Tony's father went to see Humphrey Lyttelton and, as a result, Tony spent just over four years with Humphrey's band from 1957 to the end of 1961.
 This was a period when Coe was brought to the attention of critics and fans as well as giving him some degree of international fame.

 He left Lyttleton at the end of 1961 to form his own outfit.
+As leader, his notable albums in this period include 1967's Tony's Basement for Denis Preston, a combination of jazz players and string quartet which "suits his evenness of tone and highly personal sound perfectly, and which recalls Stan Getz's beautiful Focus".